-E-vehicles, more women drivers; Delhi govt to transform public transport system
+E-Vehicles, More Women Drivers; Delhi Govt To Transform Public Transport System

-New Delhi, Oct 31 (IANS) Keeping pace with the changing times, the Delhi Transport Department is working on ways to transform the national capital's public transport system.
+New Delhi: Keeping pace with the changing times, the Delhi Transport Department is working on ways to transform the national capital's public transport system.

 Delhi Transport Minister Kailash Gahlot in an interview with IANS talked about electric vehicles, the participation of more women in public transportation and other initiatives by the Delhi government to "revolutionise the system".